Skip to main content

 Router plugin

 The Merkur router plugin is integration of universal-router to Merkur ecosystem and extend @merkur/plugin-component for activation only part of widget functionality (controller) for defined path.
-The plugin adds router property to your widget with a link, redirect and getCurrentRoute methods.
+The plugin adds router property to your widget with a link, redirect, getCurrentRoute and getCurrentContext(context from universal-router) methods.

 Installation